 Have you ever opened a website on your phone, and it looks the same as on a computer, except everything is very small, hard to read, and you have to zoom in to get anywhere?
 This is a site that isn’t mobile responsive.
 A mobile responsive site will scale and “respond” to a change in screen size.
 As you make your web browser bigger or smaller, the elements (pictures/text/etc.) will move with the window.
 But why is this important for your business?

 The most obvious benefit to having a Mobile Responsive website is that users will have an easier time navigating the site.
 This will make it easier for them to purchase from you, contact you, or sign up for your mailing list.
 The easier your site is to use, the less chance of users getting frustrated and leaving, as well.

 Approximately 50% of all web traffic is on mobile & this number is expected to continue to rise.
 Is your site optimized for the more than half of people who are viewing it?

 Having a Mobile Responsive site is also important in terms of Search Engine Optimization.
 When your site is easier to use and navigate, people will spend more time on your site.
-While this will increase the likelihood of them completing the desired action (making a purchase, for example), it will also cause Google to look favorably upon your site.
+While this will increase the likelihood of them completing the desired action (making a purchase, for example), it will also cause Google to look favourably upon your site.

 When users spend a long time on your site, Google may deem the content on your site as valuable, since users aren’t immediately leaving.
 When the content on your site is valuable, your site will appear higher in search rankings, over sites with “less-valuable” content.
-Further, in 2015 Google changed its algorithms to account for the mobile usability of a site, favoring those that perform well on mobile.
+Further, in 2015 Google changed its algorithms to account for the mobile usability of a site, favouring those that perform well on mobile.